wall-hacker/chatR/README.md

 $ django-admin startproject chatr
 ```

-Add the Chatr folder to the created environment and then run:
+Add the ChatR folder to the created environment and then run:

 ```
 $ python3 manage.py runserver